RECIPES, FOOD RESEARCH,

 Why am I so enthusiastic?
 Where does the boundless energy I offer to teach others how to heal come from?

-The bottomless well of energy I bring to our discussions springs from my great faith in each and every individual's capacity to learn and grow.
+The bottomless well of energy I bring to our discussions springs from my great faith in each and every individual's capacity to learn, grow and improve their quality of life.

 Teaching is therefore a true celebration for me.